-PPE, PPL, and MPL students also have two weeks of General Philosophy in Michaelmas.
+PPE, PPL, and PML students may also study some General Philosophy in Michaelmas.
 This component of the course looks at eight topics, mainly in epistemology (i.e. the theory of knowledge) and metaphysics: Scepticism, Knowledge, Mind & Body, Personal Identity, Perception, Induction, Free Will, and God & Evil.
-In Michaelmas, you will have a mixture of classes and tutorials on the first two of these topics, Scepticism and Knowledge.
+You will have tutorials on some of these topics in Michaelmas and/or Hilary-Hilary being Oxford-speak for the spring term.
 There are also weekly Faculty lectures for General Philosophy in Michaelmas, usually on Wednesdays.
-You will all have classes and tutorials on the next two topics, Mind & Body and Personal Identity, in Hilary, and PML students, who unlike others sit a separate paper in General Philosophy, have four tutorials on the remaining four topics in the summer term-or Trinity, in Oxford-speak.

 The reading for General Philosophy comprises various articles and book chapters.
-Rather than trying to read these now, read the notes below, working through the various EXERCISES.
+Rather than trying to read these now, read the notes below, working through the various GENERAL PHILOSOPHY EXERCISES.
 You might also want to take a look at Simon Blackburn (1999) Think (Oxford University Press), which is an excellent introduction to many of the problems and issues that we will be exploring.
-Note that some of the questions presume familiarity with the concept of (logical) validity introduced in the LOGIC EXERCISES above.
+Note that some of the GENERAL PHILOSOPHY EXERCISES presume familiarity with the concept of (logical) validity introduced in the LOGIC EXERCISES above.
 You should therefore complete those before tackling these.